 Image

-Ready to better understand yourself and figure out how to get past your challenges in life?
+Ready to better understand yourself and begin to move past your challenges in life?

 My website attracts a lot of NTP's (as an ENTP, I specialize in those types), so if you feel torn between whether you're an INTP or ENTP, I have a page just for you that compares those two types in detail.